 The researchers found that among those without previous SARS-CoV-2 infection, anti-RBD IgG was undetectable at four weeks in 57 and 5 percent of patients receiving hemodialysis and controls, respectively.
 Of the patients with undetectable RBD IgG at four weeks, none had developed anti-RBD IgG by eight weeks.
 Severe COVID-19 developed after vaccination in three patients receiving hemodialysis.
 Among those with previous SARS-CoV-2 infection, those receiving hemodialysis had median anti-RBD IgG levels at eight weeks that were similar to controls at three weeks and to convalescent plasma.

-"We advise that the second dose of the BNT162b2 vaccine be administered to patients receiving hemodialysis at the recommended three-week time interval, and that rigorous SARS-CoV-2 prevention and be continued in units until vaccine efficacy is known," the authors write.
+"We advise that the second dose of the BNT162b2 vaccine be administered to patients receiving hemodialysis at the recommended three-week time interval, and that rigorous SARS-CoV-2 infection prevention and control measures be continued in hemodialysis units until vaccine efficacy is known," the authors write.

 Explore further